srvaroa/labeler/README.md

   title: "^WIP:.*"
 ```

-A PR with title 'WIP: my feature' will get the `WIP` label.
+A PR or issue with title 'WIP: my feature' will get the `WIP` label.

-Now the title changes to `My feature`.
-Since the labeler configuration
+Now the title changes to `My feature` the label will get remove.
+This is
-includes the `WIP` label, and its rule does not match anymore, the label
+because the labeler configuration includes the `WIP` label, and its rule
-will get removed.
+does not match anymore.

 In some cases you would prefer that the action adds labels, but never
 removes them regardless of the matching status.
 To achieve this you can